 When bridging the gap between performance and learning, it’s critical to remember that there are two types of learning, both of which are necessary to growth and productivity:

 Proficiency is about becoming more skilled at a specific task or operation.
-It requires “how to” training and mentoring that frequently employs “if – then” rules to help paint a vivid picture of the desired outcomes and then, how to arrive there.
+It requires “how to” training and mentoring that frequently employs “if – then” rules to help paint a vivid picture of the desired outcomes and then, clear instruction on how best to arrive there.

 Creativity is about thinking and behaving proactively.
 This skill requires an environment of expectation, vision, and safety.
 The construction industry offers unlimited opportunities for creativity that are too often overshadowed by the daily demands of the business.